Rebecca (biblical figure): Marriage and motherhood

 According to the traditional counting cited by Rashi, Isaac was 37 years old at the time of the Binding of Isaac.
 The reasoning for that age is that Sarah, who gave birth to Isaac when she was 90, died after the binding when she was 127 years old, making Isaac around 37 at that time.
-According to Seder Olam Rabbah and Targum Pseudo-Jonathan, Rebecca was 3 at the time of her marriage, a number which is accepted by most medieval rabbinical commentators, including Rashi.
-However, Isaiah di Trani and Hezekiah ben Manoah calculate that she was 14.
-Twenty years elapsed before they had children; throughout that time, both Isaac and Rebecca prayed fervently to God for offspring.
+The Biblical text is silent on Rebecca's age at marriage, while the Book of Jubilees (written before 100 BCE) determines her age at 20 years.
+Later rabbinical commentators have disagreed on her age; some (Targum Pseudo-Jonathan, dated by most scholars after the Islamic Conquests) interpreted Rebecca's age at 3 at the time of her marriage based on the idea that she was born when Abraham ascended Mount Moriah, but other rabbis concluded that she was 14 years old (11 years before the ascension); both numbers are present in the Seder Olam Rabbah (edited after 160 CE).
+Twenty years elapsed before they had children; Rebecca was said to be barren, and throughout that time, both Isaac and Rebecca prayed fervently to God for offspring.
 God eventually answered Isaac's prayers and Rebecca conceived.

-Rebecca was extremely uncomfortable during her pregnancy and went to inquire of God why she was suffering so.
+Rebecca was extremely uncomfortable during her pregnancy as her unborn twins struggled with each other, and she went to inquire of God why she was suffering so.
+H. E. Ryle suggests that she may have traveled to a sacred place associated with divine revelation such as Beersheba.
 According to the Midrash, whenever she would pass a house of Torah study, Jacob would struggle to come out; whenever she would pass a house of idolatry, Esau would agitate to come out.
 Thinking that she was carrying one baby who was displaying conflicting propensities, Rebecca sought enlightenment at the yeshiva of Shem and Eber.
 There she received the prophecy that twins were fighting in her womb and would continue to fight all their lives.
 The prophecy also said that the older would serve the younger; its statement, "One people will be stronger than the other" has been taken to mean that the two nations will never gain power simultaneously; when one falls, the other will rise, and vice versa.
 According to tradition, Rebecca did not share the prophecy with her husband.